sathwikreddygv/whatsapp-period-tracking-bot/README.md

 # Flow Friend🩸✨, a Period Tracking Whatsapp Bot
 This repository contains the source code for a WhatsApp bot designed to help users track their menstrual cycles.
-The bot provides features such as period tracking, reminders, and insights into menstrual health.
+The bot provides features such as period tracking and reminders.

 ## Table of Contents
 * [Features](#features)